Skip to main content

 Definition

-Home rule units of local government are authorized to impose a Home Rule sales tax and certain non-home rule units of local government are authorized to impose a Non-home Rule sales tax to be collected by the Department.
-Both taxes are imposed on the same general merchandise base as the state sales tax, excluding titled or registered tangible personal property (such as vehicles, watercraft, aircraft, trailers, and mobile homes), and qualifying food, drugs and medical appliances.
-The Home Rule sales tax is in 0.25% increments with no maximum rate limit.
-The Non-home Rule sales tax is in 0.25% increments with a 1% maximum rate limit.
+Home rule units of local government are authorized to impose a home rule sales tax, and certain non-home rule units of local government are authorized to impose a non-home rule sales tax to be collected by the Department.
+Both taxes are imposed on the same general merchandise base as the state sales tax, excluding tangible personal property that must be titled or registered by an agency of state government (i.e., vehicles, watercraft, aircraft, trailers, and mobile homes), and qualifying food, drugs and medical appliances.
+The home rule sales tax is in 0.25% increments with no maximum rate limit.
+The non-home rule sales tax is in 0.25% increments with a 1% maximum rate limit.

-The Department also administers the Chicago Home Rule Use Tax on automobiles and other titled or registered items sold by dealers located in the counties of Cook, Kane, Lake, McHenry, DuPage, and Will selling items that will be registered to an address within the corporate limits of Chicago.
+The Department also administers the home rule use tax for the city of Chicago on tangible personal property that must be titled or registered by an agency of state government when they are sold by dealers located in the counties of Cook, Kane, Lake, McHenry, DuPage, and Will and will be registered to an address within the corporate limits of Chicago.

 Tax Rate